mateibarbu19/parallel-and-distributed-algorithms/laboratories/lab-04/README.md

 > Description: Find the bug in the `bug4` package and fix it.

 In this package, the `keepRunning` flag is not `volatile`.
-So one each thread holds a different value of it's cache.
+So one each thread holds a different value of its cache.

 Code sources: [bug4](./bug4/)